A life during wartime: Jamie Farr, the most famous Jeep driver in history

 Jameel Farah sat in the dark for hours some days, watching the stars streak across the sky even though it was the middle of the day.
 They studded the ceiling of Toledo’s Paramount Theatre, played hide-and-seek with painted clouds that drifted by while William Powell and Myrna Loy flickered on the screen.

 He could see stars that hung in the windows of the houses near his in the North End.
 Families placed a white star in the window when a loved one went off to war, in Europe or in the Pacific theater.
-They turned the star over when their pride turned to grief.
+They turned the star over to a gold star when their pride turned to grief.

 Sometimes he could see actual stars dot the heavens, when they weren’t blotted out by the light of the factories that ran day and night.
-During World War II, Toledo thrummed with the furious energy of a war horse, its Champion and Autolite and Willys-Overland factories churning all hours of the day and night to bring victory.
+During World War II, Toledo thrummed with the furious energy of a war-horse, its Champion and Autolite and Willys-Overland factories churning all hours of the day and night to bring victory.
 Jameel lived in the glow of the jeep, long before he became Jamie Farr.

 Willys production; courtesy of the Toledo-Lucas County Public Library, obtained from http:///images2

 It’s fitting that the most famous jeep driver in history has an all-American story to tell.
 His mother Jamelia was a seamstress and took in washing that would hang on the line, where factory soot made them more dirty than when they were washed.
 Her parents arranged her marriage to Samuel when they lived in Cedar Rapids, Iowa, where Samuel learned the butcher trade and accepted a job offer in Ohio.
-With daughter Yvonne the family moved to Toledo, where Jameel Farah was born in 1934.
+With daughter Yvonne, the family moved to Toledo, where Jameel Farah was born in 1934.

 In Toledo, Samuel worked 14 hours a day to run a grocery store during the Depression, and Jameel would wait up to speak with him—in English, the only language his parents allowed in the home.
 When he was old enough, Jameel grabbed boxes of cereal for patrons at the top of the shelf with a pair of pincers.
 When the war came, it engulfed the family and their hometown.